fabianfabian/nostr-media/README.md

 Host images and media you post from your nostr client in your own WordPress installation using this plug-in.

-## Warning
+## Notice
-This is a very early rough initial version, just the minimal needed to get things working.
-Needs clean up and refactoring, extra security check, and doesn't support all the features of a fully fledged nostr backend, for that look at solutions like: https://github.com/quentintaranpino/nostrcheck-api-ts
+This is an early version, just the minimal needed to get things working.
+It doesn't support all the features of a fully fledged nostr backend, for that look at solutions like: https://github.com/quentintaranpino/nostrcheck-api-ts

 ## Features
 - Upload media using HTTP Auth (NIP-98) and HTTP File Storage Integration (NIP-96)